Comment on page

 For the CKA Exam, a score of 66% or above must be earned to pass.
 For the CKAD Exam, a score of 66% or above must be earned to pass.
 For the CKS Exam, a score of 67% or above must be earned to pass.

-The CKA exam environment is currently running Kubernetes v1.21 The CKAD exam environment is currently running Kubernetes v1.21 The CKS exam environment is currently running Kubernetes v1.21
+The CKA exam environment is currently running Kubernetes v1.28 The CKAD exam environment is currently running Kubernetes v1.28 The CKS exam environment is currently running Kubernetes v1.28

 The CKA, CKS and CKAD exam environment will be aligned with the most recent K8s minor version within approximately 4 to 8 weeks of the K8s release date.

-CKA and CKAD Exam tasks are available in English, Simplified Chinese, and Japanese.
-CKS Exam tasks are available in English and Japanese.
+CKA, CKAD and CKS Exam tasks are available in English, Simplified Chinese, and Japanese.

 When an exam is launched, the exam tasks will default to the preferred language setting detected in the Candidate’s browser.
 If the preferred language is not available for that exam, then the exam tasks default to English.
 Candidates may switch between available languages during the exam by clicking on the “Language Control Dropdown List” in the Content Panel of the exam console.